Searching for axions with kaon decay at rest

+\textbf{Note added:} After the completion of this manuscript we were made aware of other experiments in the J-PARC facility which could search for axions from KDAR \cite{Matheus_Private}.
+These include KOTO and ND280.
+It would be interesting to better understand the capability of these experiments to do searches using the JSNS$^2$ beam stop.

 \textbf{Acknowledgments:} This project arose from discussions at the Aspen Center for Physics (supported by National Science Foundation grant PHY-2210452) and we would like to collectively thank the center for their hospitality and support.
 We thank Josh Spitz and Takasumi Maruyama for useful correspondence and feedback, and Bertrand Echenard for suggestions involving future muon facilities.
 YE and ZL are supported in part by the DOE grant DE-SC0011842.
-RP is supported by DOE Award Number DE-SC0011632 and by the Walter Burke Institute for Theoretical Physics.
-RP's research is supported by the Neutrino Theory Network Program Grant under Award Number DEAC02-07CHI11359 and the US DOE under Award Number DE-SC0020250.
+RP is supported by the Neutrino Theory Network under Award Number DEAC02-07CHI11359, the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, and by the Walter Burke Institute for Theoretical Physics.